christian-taillon/infosec-interview-questions/README.md

 What do you do when you are AFK?

-How have you pursued cybersecurity?
+How have you pursued cybersecurity?<br>
-Followup: Outside of what has been required by school and work?
+Follow up: Outside of what has been required by school and work?

 What career/discipline are you interested in Cyber Security?